 The Proceedings covering the annual meeting, containing reports of all Committees and other programmed materials; Constitution and By-Laws; Members of Committees; Company Members; Railroad, Private Car Line, Transit Authority and Railway Supply Company Members; shall be published in either print or electronic format.
-Committee reports prepared for the annual Technical Conference and annual business meeting are to be submitted to the Secretary at least 60 days before the meeting and approved by the President and Board of Directors before being presented to the annual meeting.
+Committee reports prepared for the annual Educational and Technical Conference and annual business meeting are to be submitted to the Secretary at least 60-days before the meeting and approved by the President and Board of Directors before being presented to the annual meeting.

 Article VIII – Special Meeting

 The President or the Board of Directors may call a special meeting at any time.

 Article IX – Voting

 SECTION 1 – The majority of the members present shall decide any questions, motion, or resolution coming before the Association.

 SECTION 2 – The Bylaws may be amended at the annual meetings by majority vote of the members present, provided such amendment has been proposed in writing to the President not less than 30 days prior to the meeting.

 Committees to be appointed by the President and approved by the Board of Directors shall be as follows:

 • Protective Coating Committee

 • Repair Facilities Committee